-Of course, there is also a lot of non-fiction self-publishing too, such as self-help books, memoirs and biographies.
-So much has been written about self-publishing, both positive and negative, that it would seem that these categories are the definitive areas of self-publishing.
+Of course, there is also a lot of non-fiction self-publishing, such as self-help books, memoirs, and biographies.

-There are more ways to make money from writing
+There are many ways to make money from your writing

-In my case, I write fiction and I have a couple of blogs.
-Both of these activities are connected, and from them, I make money.
-So for me, self-publishing is more than only one route.
+I write fiction, and I have a couple of blogs.
+Both of these activities involve a lot of writing.
+From them, I make money.
+So for me, self-publishing is more than only one route for making money online.

 This is a new blog started only a few months ago, so the report shows only a modest beginning.
 But I love this little snippet from the About page.